TheSignPainter98/emblem/README.md

 ## Extensions Overview

 Emblem is hackable, that is, arbitrary functionality may be added by its users.
-This is done in one of two ways:
+This is done in one of three ways:

-1. In code executed as the document goes through its typesetting cycle (‘extensions’), or
+1. In code executed as the document goes through its typesetting cycle (‘extensions’)
+2. In code executed to convert a given input format to Emblem’s internal structures (‘input drivers’)
-2. ~~In code executed to convert to a given output format (‘output drivers’).~~ _Not yet implemented_
+3. ~~In code executed to convert to a given output format (‘output drivers’).~~ _Not yet fully implemented_

 ### Typesetting-time extensions